Updated: Apr 20

 The COVID-19 pandemic has heightened our level of fear, but the hidden gift in our current state of affairs is an increased awareness around and need for improving and balancing our mental health.
 However, the stigma surrounding seeking a therapist still exists.
 The stigma is further complicated by faith-based and marginalized communities who struggle to cultivate trust in mental health professionals to have the cultural competence for addressing the trauma, stress and impact of long term, generational trauma.

 It is important to remember that healing is a journey requiring patience, persistence and high standards regardless of whether we are healing our mind, body or emotions.
 Like all health practitioners, mental health counselors work for you, not the other way around.
-Because we stigmatize mental health, we feel especially vulnerable when seeking and counselor.
+Because we stigmatize mental health, we feel especially vulnerable when seeking a counselor.
 This vulnerability may cloud our judgement and cause us to forget that ALL health practitioners need to be properly vetted before we agree to work with them (and we can fire them and find another practitioner at any time).

 Seek to interview a mental health professional in the same way that we interview someone for a job, and research their background which can easily be found on many health providers websites.
 Psychology Today offers another good way to research the background of therapists in a given area.
 I highly recommend looking for a mental health therapist who has a strong background in solutions-based cognitive behavioral therapy.